-Rank Location SP М Goal Objective Time Frame Resources Required 0001 ALL 02 01 Hire a FT Faculty Internship Coordinator for the Petaluma Campus The person will be responsible for implementing Internships, general Work Experience and Community Involvement programs in the South County, expanding dual enrollment with local high schools, and working as a Generalist for the District.
-Hire Spring 2023; fall 23 Faculty hiring including current faculty and Dean.
+Rank Location SP М Goal Objective Time Frame Resources Required 0001 ALL 02 01 Hire a FT WE Faculty Generalist Adding another full time Work Experience Faculty position across all campuses (Public Safety, Roseland, Petaluma, and Santa Rosa) is imperative to effectively support students in securing internships and launching their careers across a wide range of disciplines.
+With the diverse array of Career Education certificates offered at Santa Rosa Junior College (SRJC), including but not limited to Animal Science, Environmental Horticulture, Business, Computer Studies, Culinary Arts, Health Sciences, Industrial & Trade Technology, Kinesiology, Athletics, & Dance, Music, Public Safety, and Theatre Arts & Fashion, there's a pressing need for dedicated support in facilitating internship placements Hire Fall 2025 Faculty hiring including current faculty and Dean.
 0002 ALL 02 01 To focus on marketing these courses in order to continue the CCCC0 mission of closing the skills and employment gaps in California, work-based learning is critical.
 To increase FTES in our program and provide additional opportunities for working students that may no be able to attend the traditional style of classes.
 Ongoing FT Faculty is conducting coursework design and curriculum rollout.
-0006 ALL 01 01 Develop + conduct trainings for adjuncts.
+0003 ALL 01 01 Develop + conduct trainings for associates.
 Utilizing Canvas, accessing their (new) instructor portals, + recording student + supervisor scores directly into Canvas.
-Ongoing Adjunct hours, ancillary 0006 ALL 02 01 To hold a Workforce Development retreat where we will brainstorm new ideas on how to improve on our existing program.
+Ongoing Adjunct hours, ancillary 0004 ALL 02 01 To hold a Workforce Development retreat where we will brainstorm new ideas on how to improve on our existing program.
 To increase communication, partnerships, collaboration, and working cohesively with the entire Workforce Development team.
-Ongoing Adjunct hours, Administrative, and Classified 0006 ALL 01 01 To increase the training of all Workforce Development students to be effective team players and offer exceptional customer service to students, faculty, and the administrative team.
+Ongoing Adjunct hours, Administrative, and Classified 0005 ALL 01 01 To increase the training of all Workforce Development students to be effective team players and offer exceptional customer service to students, faculty, and the administrative team.
 Create a unified team of well trained and prodcutive student employees by creating a training manual as well as a series of training modules.
 Ongoing Classified and student hours, \$